ntorba/writing/_posts/.ipynb_checkpoints/2020-07-17-seldon-super-series-checkpoint.md

 I am not a kubernetes expert, but I have become comfortable enough to be highly productive working with kubernetes.
 This comfort level was developed through muscle memory using common kubectl commands, learning the basics of kubernetes built-in objects vs custom resources, finding errors, and more.
 With that in mind, here are my goals:
 * Main goal: Give readers a clear path to the "highly productive with kubernetes" level.
 * Stretch goal: Have readers match my comfort level in only one week.
 The Seldon Super Series is built around these goals.
-To do this, but I wrote this series that links all of the resources I found my most useful, along with some posts I wrote out to get my points across.
-I tried to only write posts for lessons I felt I learned mostly through doing, and did not find much good information online (not saying it isn't out there, just saying I couldn't find it).
+To do this, I wrote this series to lay out the resources I found my most useful along with some posts I wrote to show lessons I learned through trial and error.

 #### Who's it for?
-The Seldon Super Series is for anyone interested in learning kubernetes, but even more so for those interested in leveraging a seldon-core.
+This series is useful for anyone looking to build a deeper understanding of kubernetes.
+Seldon-core is just a great vehicle for this learning.
+If you are also interested in leveraging seldon, all the better!
+You can be a complete kubernetes beginner, or come with some familiarity.
+If you are already familiar with kubernetes, feel free to jump to posts further into the series that get into more complex material!
+All of the examples throughout this tutorial are written in python.
+Most of the code examples are straightforward, with the focus on kubernetes and seldon, so even if you have a different preferred language, you should be able to following along just as well.
+This series is useful for

 #### How to get started
 If you are completely new to kubernetes, there is no better place to start than the [kubernetes interactive tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-interactive/).
+I suggest following this tutorial all the way through before getting started on anything else.
+It requires no install, no setup, and introduces fundamentals used when working with any app deployed on a cluster.
+After that, I suggest following [Launch a local kubernetes cluster](https://ntorba.github.io/writing/jupyter/2020/07/17/local-kubernetes.html) to get a kubernetes cluster running on your local machine with [kind](https://kubernetes.io/docs/setup/learning-environment/kind/).
+If that doesn't work for you, there are many good resources available to get a cluster running on AWS or Google Cloud.
+Having a cluster to hack on is super imporant.
+You will not be able to build muscle memory without actually writing commands and debugging issues on your own setup.
+Once you have a cluster to hack on, get started with [First Seldon Deployment](https://ntorba.github.io/writing/kubernetes/docker/2020/07/30/first-seldon-deployment.html).
+Even if you have previous seldon experience, I suggest starting, here, because many other posts will use this as a baseline to build on (don't worry if you don't start here, though, any post that does require some setup will make that clear).

 1. [Launch a local kubernetes cluster](https://ntorba.github.io/writing/jupyter/2020/07/17/local-kubernetes.html)
     * Get a local kubernetes cluster up and running so you can experiment locally!
 Important for those of us who don't have easy access to a remote cluster.